ThibaultFillion/strengths/documentation/building_and_simulating_rds.rst

   [B]_{t0} = 2 \textrm{ µM}\\
   [C]_{t0} = 0 \textrm{ µM}

-we want to simulate the time trajectory of this system using the Euler method with a time step of 1 ms, sampling the sate every 10 ms until 10s (in siumlation time).
+We want to simulate the time trajectory of this system using the Euler method with a time step of 1 ms, sampling the state every 10 ms until 10 s (in simulation time).

 Eventually, we want to plot the trajectories of *A*, *B* and *C* in one single figure.

-This can all be done with the following script :
+This can all be done with the following script:

 **system.json** :